 A born lover of movement, animals, green spaces, and all art forms, I grew up in a small, southern town, in the countryside of west Tennessee and spent my younger years riding my bike, swimming, dancing and climbing trees.
 My parents had me as teenagers, and as they struggled finding stability and peace in their lives.
 They went through divorce and re-marriage, where I was shuffled from various homes, where step-parents and step-siblings came in and out of my life.
-I spent time in a shelter, I witnessed Illness, poverty, addiction and struggle.
+I spent time in a shelter, I witnessed Illness, addiction and struggle.
 I learned how to deal with turbulence in life, and how to be adaptable.
-I learned that everything shifts, and today is truly a gift.
+I saw that everything shifts, and that each day is truly a gift.
 I became independent and curious about life, and I felt connected to the natural world and the idea of God at a very young age..

 In high-school, I found fulfillment and community through athletics, Church youth-group, music and mentoring other kids.
 I loved cheerleading, gymnastics and dance and used movement for healing, expression and connection.
 I got out my angst with Nirvana, Alanis Morisette and Weezer.
 I became a competitive Cheerleader throughout high school and college, while coaching kids in gymnastics and swimming.
 After graduation, I flew to the concrete jungle of New York City to pursue "a better life," but it wasn’t as easy as I’d anticipated.
 While pursuing a career as an actress, I spent too many nights partying with anybody and everybody, washing down pizza with Tequila.
 I wasn’t in touch with myself.
 I hide from my pain rather than confront it.
 I felt restless, scared and alone.
-After a few meltdowns, I started to dive into self-inquiry and healing using the practices of yoga, zen meditation, holistic health and conscious relationships to heal.
+After a few meltdowns, I decided to dive into self-inquiry and found healing using the practices of yoga, meditation, holistic health, coaching and conscious relationships to heal.
 I took a sabbatical in Asia, exploring, studying and uncovering more truth within myself.